Strata Document Review – Condos and Townhomes in Victoria, BC

 • Do the bylaws contain provisions to divide the strata corporation into sections or types?

 • Are there any parking bylaws?
+What is involved in installing an electrical vehicle (EV) charger?

 • Have any repair or maintenance obligation bylaws been added that